GSA/digitalgov.gov/content/communities/accessibility.md

 url: /communities/accessibility/
 uid: accessibility
 title: 'Accessibility (Section 508) Community of Practice'
-summary: 'The IT Accessibility Community supports CIOs, 508 Program Managers, and others working to improve accessibility of information technology (IT), through universal design, procurement best practices, accessible design and development, and compliance with Section 508 of the Rehabilitation Act.'
+summary: 'The IT Accessibility Community supports people in government who working to improve accessibility of information technology.'

 ---